Royal Mausoleum of Mauretania: Under the Ottomans and French

-In the 16th century, the mausoleum was believed by some Spaniards to be the tomb of Florinda la Cava, the legendary berber woman from Ceuta, whose rape led to the Islamic conquest of Iberia.
+In the 16th century, the mausoleum was believed by some Spaniards to be the tomb of Florinda la Cava, the legendary Berber woman from Ceuta, whose rape led to the Islamic conquest of Iberia.
 It has been explained as a confusion of Qabr Arrumiyya ("Christian tomb", locally qbér érromiya) and qàhba romiya ("Christian whore").

 In 1555, the Pasha of Algiers, Salah Rais, gave orders to pull down the mausoleum.
-After large black wasps swarmed out and stung some of the workers to death, the effort was abandoned.
+After large black Wasps swarmed out and stung some of the workers to death, the effort was abandoned.
 At the end of the 18th century, Baba Mahommed tried in vain to destroy the monument with artillery.

 Following the French occupation of Algeria, the monument was used by the French Navy for target practice.

 Recognition and conservation of the Mausoleum

 The human remains of Juba II and Cleopatra Selene have not been found at the site.
 This is perhaps due to a grave robbery that occurred at an uncertain time (possibly shortly after the Mausoleum's construction).
 It is also possible that the structure was simply meant to serve as a memorial and not an actual place of burial.

-The Royal Mausoleum of Mauretania is a part of a unique archeological site along the road from Cherchell to Tipaza.
+The Royal Mausoleum of Mauretania is a part of a unique archaeological site along the road from Cherchell to Tipaza.
 On this archeological site, there are various monuments and infrastructure that have survived from the Phoenician (see also Carthage National Museum), Roman, Early Christianity and Byzantine periods.
 This group of ruins that are located along the Mediterranean Sea were recognized and inscribed on the UNESCO World Heritage Site in 1982.

 Although these archaeological remains, including the Royal Mausoleum of Mauretania, are protected, the ruins located between Cherchell and Tipaza face constant threats from continual urban construction and expansion, open sewage drainage run offs, poor maintenance, and constant vandalism.
 Due to these ongoing problems, these archaeological remains face an uncertain future.

-The local authorities have failed and had problems implementing a 1992 ‘Permanent Safeguarding and Presentation Plan’ an effective management program in preserving these ruins.
+The local authorities have failed and had problems implementing a 1992 ‘Permanent Safeguarding and Presentation Plan’, an effective management program in preserving these ruins.
 In 2001, the World Heritage Site provided emergency assistance for this archaeological site.
-In 2002, experts from UNESCO went to visit the site and to report on the condition of the ruins; the archeological site has been placed on the List of World Heritage Sites in Danger.
+In 2002, experts from UNESCO visited the site and to report on the condition of the ruins; the archeological site has been placed on the List of World Heritage Sites in Danger.